What is Ballroom dance?

 Difficulty: 1/5

-Pro tip: Master waltz to make learning Viennese waltz easier.
+Pro tip: Master waltz to make learning the Viennese waltz easier.

 Facts about waltz:

-• although it’s also known as Slow Waltz, advanced figures add faster pace resulting in dynamic dancing despite slow music tempo
+although it’s also known as a Slow Waltz, advanced figures add a faster pace resulting in dynamic dancing despite a slow music tempo

 Difficulty: 5/5

-Pro tip: Make it easier to learn by mastering waltz first.
+Pro tip: Make it easier to learn by mastering the waltz first.

-• the original form of Waltz and the oldest ballroom dance
+the original form of the Waltz and the oldest ballroom dance

-• Slow Waltz (90 beats per minute) is really much slower than Viennese Waltz (180 beats per minute)
+The slow Waltz (90 beats per minute) is much slower than the Viennese Waltz (180 beats per minute)

 Difficulty: 2/5